Armed with startup data, Crunchbase looks back on 2016 to predict what’s coming

 According to Crunchbase, seed and early-stage funding in the U.S., along with late-stage funding, also slowed down more broadly in 2016, after several years of investing that was so feverish that venture capitalists began raising new funds every two years.
 (Traditionally, they’ve raised new funds every three to four years.)
 Indeed, according to this new report, the number of seed rounds that closed in the U.S. last year fell 32 percent between the end of 2015 and the end of 2016.
 Meanwhile, early and late-stage rounds fell 6 percent and 15 percent, respectively.

 That kind of slowdown domestically isn’t a surprise.
-Early-stage M&A was nothing to write home about last year, with many cash-rich companies sitting on the sidelines, waiting for valuations to fall further.
+With some notable exceptions, early-stage M&A was nothing to write home about last year, with many cash-rich companies sitting on the sidelines, waiting for valuations to fall further.
 Meanwhile, venture-backed IPO activity was weak overall, with U.S. offerings hitting a multi-year low.

 More interesting is that while the U.S. cooled, other pockets of the globe warmed up.
 For example, four China-based companies – Lufax, Didi Chuxing, Xiaomi, and Ant Financial — now rank among the ten most valuable venture-backed, still-private companies in the world.

 U.S.-based investors also contributed meaningfully to international growth markets last year.
-Crunchbase data shows several firms that are headquartered in Silicon Valley but have offices abroad like Sequoia Capital and Accel Partners made a growing number of bets in China and India last year (raising larger country-focused funds — and faster than ever — as a result).
+Crunchbase data shows several firms that are headquartered in Silicon Valley but have offices abroad like Sequoia Capital and Accel Partners made a growing number of bets in China and India last year (raising larger country-focused funds — and closing them faster than ever — in the process).

 Other trends that Crunchbase examines in its newest report center on notable sectors, active metropolitan areas for entrepreneurship, the universities with the most ties to founders, and female founders.